Quasi-polynomial time approximation schemes for the Maximum Weight Independent Set Problem in H-free graphs: Rooted subdivided claw

 \begin{proof}[Proof of Lemma~\ref{lem:claw-shatter}.]
-Consider first the case when vertices of $Z$ are not in the same connected component of $G$.
+Consider first the case when vertices of $Z$ are not all in the same connected component of $G$.
 Then we can output the trivial extended strip decomposition of $G$, as it clearly shatters $Z$.

 Suppose now that all vertices of $Z$ are in the same connected component $C$ of $G$.
 Apply Theorem~\ref{thm:3-in-a-tree} to $Z$ in $C$.
-Then, in polynomial time we can either find an induced tree $T$ in $C$ that contains all vertices of $Z$, or an extended strip decomposition $(H_C,\esd_C)$ of $C$ such that all vertices of $Z$ are peripheral in $(H_C,\esd_C)$.
-In the former case, since vertices of $Z$ have degree $1$ in $G$, within $T$ we can find an induced subdivided claw with tips in $Z$.
+Then, in polynomial time we can either find an induced tree $T$ in $C$ that contains all vertices of $Z$ (which can be directly returned), or an extended strip decomposition $(H_C,\esd_C)$ of $C$ such that all vertices of $Z$ are peripheral in $(H_C,\esd_C)$.
 In the latter case, by Lemma~\ref{lem:esd-atoms-protected} we conclude that $Z$ is shattered by $(H_C,\esd_C)$ in $C$.
 We augment $(H_C,\esd_C)$ to an extended strip decomposition $(H,\esd)$ of $G$ by adding for every component $C'\in \cc(G)$, $C'\neq C$, a new isolated vertex $v_{C'}$ with $\esd(v_{C'})=V(C')$.
 Then it is easy to see that $(H,\esd)$ shatters $Z$ in $G$. \end{proof}